IBM/event-automation-demo/LOCAL-MODE.md

   - Shutdown wsl with the command `wsl --shutdown`

+  - For WSL2, run the command `restart-service WslService` in PowerShell as administrator

-  - Run the command `restart-service LxssManager` in PowerShell as administrator
+  - For WSL1, run the command `restart-service LxssManager` in PowerShell as administrator

   - Run `wsl -d Ubuntu-22.04`